-When importing data to populate standard system objects in Slate, such as gifts, addresses, and devices, Slate will attempt to prevent the duplication of system objects associated with the Person or Dataset record.
+When importing data to populate standard system objects such as gifts, addresses, and devices, Slate attempts to prevent the duplication of system objects associated with the person or dataset record.
 In many cases, matching system objects are updated based on the imported data, while in others, the data is removed from the process to avoid creating duplicate system objects.
 This article details the process Slate uses to match or create each type of system object when imported.

 Interactions and Activities never match existing interactions.
 Instead, they are added as new interactions, but they are deduped using the following criteria:

-- If an activity or interaction already exists for the record with the same code and the same source (meaning the same source file or form), then the interaction will not be re-added.
+• If an activity or interaction already exists for the record with the same code and the same source (meaning the same source file or form), the interaction is not re-added.

-- If an activity or interaction already exists with the same code, subject, and date (or the date was not mapped), then the interaction will not be re-added.
+• If an activity or interaction already exists with the same code, subject, and date (or the date was not mapped), the interaction is not re-added.

 Some items can be mapped to override these behaviors: